Accessing Your Property Assessment Information

 Residential & Commercial

-It is important to remember that property assessment notices are mailed by the end of May.
+It is important to remember that property assessment notices are mailed by the end of May or early June.
 Your property assessment is used to determine your property tax levy (assessed property value x tax rate = your property tax levy).